CiBotProject/bot-docs/WORKSHEET.md

 # CiBot Progress Worksheet

-This file tracks the work for each week in the iteration.
+This file tracks the work for each week iteration in each of the milestones.

+## MILESTONE: BOT

 ##### Week 1